 For longer residencies, there may also be an opportunity to undertake paid teaching or presentations over and above the teaching required as part of this category.

-These categories are aimed at potters and ceramic artists seeking an opportunity to develop their work in the Canberra Potters environment.
+This category is aimed at potters and ceramic artists seeking an opportunity to develop their work in the Canberra Potters environment.
 To be considered for this program, applicants must be experienced potters able to work safely and independently and must provide two professional references with their application.
-Residencies maybe for up to three months.
+Residencies may be for up to three months.

-For a weekly service charge of just $165 (inc. GST), residents in this category receive:
+For a weekly service charge of just $165 (inc. GST) (expected to go up after June 2020), residents in this category receive:

 – A studio and access to the society’s kilns and equipment;

 – Accommodation in the self-catering residential unit.